inspirehep/isbnid/README.md

 isbnid is a simple library to handle ISBN identification numbers. isbnid will store, check and convert ISBNs in ISBN10, and ISBN13 formats and it will transform between them and output in URN form.

 isbnid can also output ISBN numbers with the correct hyphens corresponding to the actual issuance authorities.
 The information is retrieved from <https://www.isbn-international.org/>.
-ISBN numbers have a complex internal structure which rougly represents the country, the language and the publisher.
+ISBN numbers have a complex internal structure which roughly represents the country, the language and the publisher.
 See also <https://en.wikipedia.org/wiki/ISBN>.

 Install
 -------